MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/multi-session-navigation-agent-productivity.md

 ---
-title: "Enable multisession navigation with customized model-driven apps | MicrosoftDocs"
+title: "Enable multisession navigation with customized model-driven apps (Preview)| MicrosoftDocs"
 description: "Use the multisession navigation in Customer Service workspace to help agents work on multiple cases and conversations." ms.date: 11/13/2024 ms.topic: overview